-- New energy conservation goals and objectives; - Current and proposed energy conservation measures; - Results from the first CDM plan; and - Changes made from the previous plan to help achieve the new goals and objectives.
+- New energy conservation goals and objectives; - Current and proposed energy conservation measures; - Results from the first CDM plan as well as results of the 2019 Plan; and - Changes made from the previous plan to help achieve the new goals and objectives.

-The Corporation of the Township of Hornepayne will incorporate energy efficiency into all areas of our activity including our organizational and human resources management procedures, procurement practices, financial management, investment decisions, and facility operations and maintenance.
+The Corporation of the Township of Hornepayne will incorporate energy efficiency into all areas of our activity, including our organizational and human resources management procedures, procurement practices, financial management, investment decisions, and facility operations and maintenance.
 As a major component of the operating costs of municipal facilities and equipment, energy costs will be factored into the lifecycle cost analysis and asset management analyses and policies of the municipality.
 All departments have clear links to some or all of the goals and objectives of the Energy Conservation and Demand Management Plan.

-The Township of Hornepayne will champion for energy management, develop the required skills and knowledge, manage energy information, communicate with stakeholders, and invest in energy management measures.
+The Township of Hornepayne will champion for energy management, develop the required skills and knowledge, manage energy information, communicate with stakeholders, This will involve a collaborative effort to increase the education, awareness, and understanding of energy management within the municipality.

+and invest in energy management measures.
 As an integral component of the management structure, the CDM Plan is to be coordinated with the municipality's budget planning, strategic plan, purchasing policy, preventative maintenance plans, environmental management plan, asset management plan and the policy development process.